 The most important prerequisite is a willingness to work hard on possibly unfamiliar material.
 Learning statistical methods is like learning a new language, and it will take time and dedication to master its vocabulary, its grammar, and its idioms.
 However like studying languages, statistics and programming yield to daily practice and consistent effort.

-That said, we intentionally have no formal pre-requisites.
+We intentionally have no formal pre-requisites.
 Beyond high-school level algebra, it is helpful to have some familiarity with univariate calculus (essentially knowing what derivatives and integrals are in principle even if you forget how to do the mechanics) and basic matrix operations (matrix multiplications and inverses).
-We will teach you how to program in R but if you have never done any programming at all before, you will likely need to allocate a substantial amount of time in the first few weeks to pick it up.
+If these concepts are unfamiliar you might want to refer to the materials in our summer methods camp (http://pusocmethodscamp.org/) created to reinforce these areas.
 All the other things you need to know will be covered at least briefly in class (e.g. probability).